kfahn22/3D_knot/README.md

 ## My husband the chemist says this is NOT a snowflake

-Reasoning: not hexagonal and not planar and columnar under certain conditons of humidity and temperature.
+Reasoning: not hexagonal and planar, or columnar (under certain conditons of humidity and temperature).

 Here are the parameters for the NOT snowflake knot: